Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 The Dark Ages (5th to 15th centuries C.E.), was a time when the Church had the Bible locked up in the Latin language, and scholarship and learning were nearly nonexistent.
 However, with the birth of the Morning Star of the Reformation, John Wycliffe (1328-1384), and more officially in the 16th century Reformation, and the invention of the printing press in 1455, the restraints were loosened, and there was a rebirth of interest in the Greek language.
 Moreover, with the fall of Constantinople to the Turks 1453 C. E., many Greek scholars and their manuscripts were scattered abroad, resulting in a revival of Greek in the Western citadels of learning.

 About fifty years later, or at the beginning of the sixteenth century, Ximenes, archbishop of Toledo, Spain, a man of rare capability and honor, invited foremost scholars of his land to his university at Alcala to produce a multiple-language Bible, not for the common people, but for the educated.
 The outcome would be the Polyglot, named Complutensian corresponding to the Latin of Alcala.
 This would be a Bible of six large volumes, beautifully bound, containing the Old Testament in four languages (Hebrew, Aramaic, Greek, and Latin) and the New Testament in two (Greek and Latin).
 For the Greek New Testament, these scholars had only a few manuscripts available to them, and those of late origin.
-One may wonder why this was the case when they were supposed to have access to the Vatican library.
-This Bible was completed in 1514, providing the first printed Greek New Testament, but did not receive approval by the pope to be published until 1520 and was not released to the public until 1522.
+One may wonder why this was the case when they were supposed to have access to the Vatican Library.
+This Bible was completed in 1514, providing the first printed Greek New Testament, but it did not receive approval from the pope to be published until 1520 and was not released to the public until 1522.

 Froben, a printer in Basel, Switzerland, became aware of the completion of the Complutensian Polyglot Bible and of its pending consent by the pope to be published.
 Immediately, he saw a prospect of making profits.
 He at once sent word to the Dutch scholar Desiderius Erasmus (1469-1536), who was the foremost European scholar of the day and whose works he had published in Latin, beseeching him to hurry through a Greek New Testament text.
 In an attempt to bring the first published Greek text to completion, Erasmus was only able to locate, in July 1515, a few late cursive manuscripts for collating and preparing his text.
 It would go to press in October 1515 and would be completed by March 1516.
-In fact, Erasmus was in such a hurried mode he rushed the manuscript containing the Gospels to the printer without first editing it, making such changes, as he felt was necessary on the proof sheets.
+In fact, Erasmus was in such a hurried mode he rushed the manuscript containing the Gospels to the printer without first editing it, making such changes as he felt were necessary on the proof sheets.
 Because of this great rush job, this work also contained hundreds of typographical errors.
 Erasmus himself admitted this in its preface that it was “rushed through rather than edited.”
 Bruce Metzger referred to the Erasmian text as a “debased form of the Greek Testament.”
 (B. M. Metzger 1964, 1968, 1992, 103)

 Needless to say, Erasmus was moved to produce an improved text in four succeeding editions of 1519, 1522, 1527, and 1535.
 Erasmus’ editions of the Greek text, we are informed, ended up being an excellent achievement, a literary sensation.
 They were inexpensive, and the first two editions totaled 3,300 copies, in comparison to the 600 copies of the large and expensive six-volume Polyglot Bible.
 In the preface to his first edition, Erasmus stated, “I vehemently dissent from those who would not have private persons read the Holy Scriptures, nor have them translated into the vulgar tongues.”
 (Baer 2007, 268)